0xBadawy/EnhanceIQ/README.md

-●π is the mathematical constant pi (approximately 3.14159).
+●π is the mathematical constant Pi (approximately 3.14159).

 ●σ is the standard deviation of the Gaussian distribution, controlling the spread of the curve.